hyperspy/hyperspy/doc/user_guide/visualisation.rst

 ``offsets[1]`` with a height of 0.1, ellipse at ``offsets[2]`` has a height of 0.3 and the ellipse at ``offsets[3]`` has a height of 0.1 and so on.

-For attributes which we want to by dynamic and change with the navigation coordinates we can pass those values as an array with ``dtype=object``.
+For attributes which we want to by dynamic and change with the navigation coordinates, we can pass those values as an array with ``dtype=object``.
 Each of those values will be set as the index changes, similarly to signal data, the current ``index`` of the axis manager is used to retrieve the current array of markers at that ``index``.
 Additionally, lazy markers are treated similarly where the current